ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Attestation Keys Triple {#sec-comid-triple-attest-key}

 An Attestation Keys triple relates one or more cryptographic keys to an Attesting Environment.
+The attest key triple subject identifies an Attesting Environment whose object is an array of cryptographic keys used to validate the integrity of Evidence.
+The predicate asserts that any of the key(s) (found in the triple object) can be used to validate integrity of Evidence.

+If contained in a CoRIM, this triple endorses that the key(s) were provisioned to the Attesting Environment.

+If contained in Evidence, this triple asserts that the key(s) are present in the Attesting Environment.

+The Verifier SHOULD perform offline verification of the key(s).

-The Attestation Key triple subject is an Attesting Environment whose object is a cryptographic key.
-The predicate asserts that the Attesting Environment signs Evidence that can be verified using the key.
+An Attestation Keys triple relates one or more cryptographic keys to an Attesting Environment.
+The attest key triple subject is an Attesting Environment whose object is a cryptographic key.
+The predicate asserts that the Attesting Environment integrity protects Evidence using at least one of the keys.

+Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.

 ~~~ cddl
 {::include cddl/attest-key-triple-record.cddl}